Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Trespass

-Prohibits intentionally causing a drone to enter above someone's property with the specific intent to observe them without consent in a place of solitude or seclusion.
-The law requires specific voyeuristic intent, not merely low-altitude flight over private property.
-An escalation clause applies if the property owner directs you to stop and you refuse.
+Prohibits intentionally causing a drone to enter onto or above another person's property with the intent to observe that person without consent in a place of solitude or seclusion.
+Amended in 2022 to explicitly include unmanned aircraft.

 View source